Skip to Main Content

 Vinyl cutter screen with the tool icon highlighted.

-11. Under the "Media Size" tab, click "Poll Size" to get the size of the loaded material from the machine.
+5. Under the "Media Size" tab, click "Poll Size" to get the size of the loaded material from the machine.
+Media size tab with multiple settings highlighted: The poll size button and the rotate option are highlighted. rotate is set to 90.

 1. You may get an error about multi page jobs.
 To fix this, under "Orientation," pick the 0 degree option next to rotate.